numberwang55/News_Backend/README.md

 ## Available at - https://news-backend-njz3.onrender.com

 ## Summary
-An API providing news articles and associated comments built using the expressjs framework and postgreSQL.
+An example of a RESTful API written in JavaScript, providing news articles and associated comments.
+Project uses the Express JS framework and postgreSQL for the database.
 The database is hosted on ElephantSQL and the application is hosted on Render.

 ## Minimum Version